codeation/it/README.md

 brew install gtk+3
 ```

-To build binary, download the sources and use the following command:
+To build binary, download the sources and use the following command in project directory:

 ```
 make